sknetwork-team/scikit-network/README.rst

 Adds a k-core decomposition algorithm in Cython.
 The algorithm computes both the nodes ordered by their core value and the maximum core value itself.

+Adds a k-clique listing algorithm also in Cython which uses the k-core decomposition to best sort its nodes.